fabianschwab/mvp-starter/README.md

 ## TL;DR

 After cloning the repository run the `./run.sh` script.

-This will install the dependencies, ask you for all necessary environment variables and starts the dev server.
+- This will install the dependencies
+- Ask you for all necessary environment variables
+- Generate the database
+- Starts the dev server.

 ## Developing